Please enable JavaScript in your browser to complete this form.

 • Overcooking: Use an internal thermometer to check the internal temperature of your steak.

-• Low Heat Sear: Ensure you’re using high heat for the final sear to achieve the perfect crust.
+• Low Heat Sear: Ensure you’re using high heat for the final sear to achieve the best crust.

 • Uneven Cooking: Keep the steak at a consistent lower temperature during smoking.